Fixed vs. ARM? Which one is right for your client?

 - Lower initial rate: The lower rate during the fixed period results in lower initial payments.

-- Equity builds faster: You’ll be able to capitalize on growing home equity while interest rates are low.
+- Equity builds faster: They’ll be able to capitalize on growing home equity while the interests rates are low.

-- Flexibility: If you are likely to move again within the next few years, you could do so before interest rates adjust.
-You can also choose to refinance at any time if you qualify.
+- Flexibility: If the borrower is likely to move again within the next few years, they could do so before interest rates adjust.
+They can also choose to refinance at any time if they qualify.

 - More freedom: Homeowners will need money for other projects and expenses, and an ARM gives them the extra cash to do so.